lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 ## DO Demo

-1. We will help the team decide on a Team Lead and standing meeting time over the next week or two.
+### 1. We will help the team decide on a Team Lead and standing meeting time over the next week or two.
 The role of the Team Lead is to:

- + be the main point of contact between the team and *Modeling to Learn* co-facilitators;
+ a.
+Be the main point of contact between the team and *Modeling to Learn* co-facilitators;

- + help with scheduling *MTL*-related team meetings;
+ b.
+Help with scheduling *MTL*-related team meetings;

- + become familiar with *MTL* resources and help team members trouble-shoot - mainly mtl.how/live (Adobe Connect, used for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface); and
+ c.
+Become familiar with *MTL* resources and help team members trouble-shoot - mainly mtl.how/live (Adobe Connect, used for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface); and

- + provide leadership during *MTL* sessions, encouraging team participation in discussions and serving as computer simulation lead under co-facilitators' guidance.
+ d.
+Provide leadership during *MTL* sessions, encouraging team participation in discussions and serving as computer simulation lead under co-facilitators' guidance.

-2. Ideal characteristics of the Team Lead include
+### 2. Ideal characteristics of the Team Lead include

- + Having strong relationships with fellow team members;
+ a.
+Having strong relationships with fellow team members;

- + Being organized;
+ b.
+Being organized;

- + Having basic computer knowledge (some Excel experience is good);
+ c.
+Having basic computer knowledge (some Excel experience is good);

- + Attention to detail; and
+ d.
+Attention to detail; and

- + Committment to process improvement and the use of data to improve care.
+ e.
+Committment to process improvement and the use of data to improve care.

-3. Some considerations for choosing a standing meeting time are
+### 3. Some considerations for choosing a standing meeting time are

- + Whether the team works at a central location or is geographically dispersed;
+ a.
+Whether the team works at a central location or is geographically dispersed;

- + Clinic schedules; and
+ b.
+Clinic schedules; and

- + Clinicians' availability.
+ c.
+Clinicians' availability.

-4. All team members will receive a post-session email the week after each session from the *Modeling to Learn* staff, with Done and Do reminders and links to the necessary resources; and another pre-session email the week of the upcoming session.
+### 4. All team members will receive a post-session email the week after each session from the *Modeling to Learn* staff, with Done and Do reminders and links to the necessary resources; and another pre-session email the week of the upcoming session.

 ## Until next time, thank you for _Modeling to Learn_!